elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes.md

 url: /learn/education-studies/questions/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes
 score: -1.0
 related_article1:
-    id: 164088
+    id: 164102
     title: >-
-        How can a proper timetable improve daily productivity?
+        How do citation styles differ, and why is it important to use them correctly in bibliographies?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-a-proper-timetable-improve-daily-productivity
+    url: /learn/education-studies/questions/how-do-citation-styles-differ-and-why-is-it-important-to-use-them-correctly-in-bibliographies
 related_article2:
-    id: 164088
+    id: 164097
     title: >-
-        How can a proper timetable improve daily productivity?
+        What is the role of self-assessment in metacognition, and how can it be applied?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-a-proper-timetable-improve-daily-productivity
+    url: /learn/education-studies/questions/what-is-the-role-of-selfassessment-in-metacognition-and-how-can-it-be-applied
 related_article3:
-    id: 164108
+    id: 164102
     title: >-
-        How does email etiquette impact professional written communication?
+        How do citation styles differ, and why is it important to use them correctly in bibliographies?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-email-etiquette-impact-professional-written-communication
+    url: /learn/education-studies/questions/how-do-citation-styles-differ-and-why-is-it-important-to-use-them-correctly-in-bibliographies
 related_article4:
-    id: 164092
+    id: 164094
     title: >-
-        How can reflective writing enhance personal and academic growth?
+        How can visual aids be used effectively to engage an audience during a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-reflective-writing-enhance-personal-and-academic-growth
+    url: /learn/education-studies/questions/how-can-visual-aids-be-used-effectively-to-engage-an-audience-during-a-presentation
 related_article5:
-    id: 164107
+    id: 164113
     title: >-
-        What are the key components of effective verbal communication in public speaking?
+        How can reflective writing be used to learn from personal experiences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-verbal-communication-in-public-speaking
+    url: /learn/education-studies/questions/how-can-reflective-writing-be-used-to-learn-from-personal-experiences
 ---

 &nbsp;